Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 - Xamarin.Forms
   - Xamarin.Forms version 3.1.0 Service Release 2 is supported.
-  - New Tizen.Wearable.CircularUI APIs have been added for wearable apps.
+  - New Tizen.Wearable.CircularUI API set have been added for wearable apps.
   - New Tizen application project templates (Tizen Wearable App and Tizen Watchface App) have been added.